-Our smooth muscle contractility program is focused on the discovery and development of small molecule smooth muscle myosin inhibitors, and leverages our expertise in muscle function and its application to drug discovery.
+Our smooth muscle contractility program is focused on the discovery and development of small molecule smooth muscle myosin inhibitors which may be useful as potential treatments for diseases and conditions associated with excessive smooth muscle contraction, and leverages our expertise in muscle function and its application to drug discovery.
 Our inhaled smooth muscle myosin inhibitors have demonstrated pharmacological activity in preclinical models of bronchoconstriction and may have application for indications such as asthma or chronic obstructive pulmonary disease.
 Our smooth muscle myosin inhibitors, administered orally or intravenously, have demonstrated pharmacological activity in preclinical models of vascular constriction.
 Smooth muscle myosin inhibitors administered orally may have application in systemic hypertension.
 We anticipate continuing non-clinical development studies of our smooth muscle myosin inhibitors throughout 2010.

-This potential drug candidate is at too early a stage of development for us to predict if or when we will be in a position to generate any revenues or material net cash flows from its commercialization.
+Our smooth muscle myosin inhibitors are at too early a stage of development for us to predict if or when we will be in a position to generate any revenues or material net cash flows from their commercialization.
 We currently fund all research and development costs associated with this program.
-We recorded research and development expenses for activities relating to our smooth muscle contractility program of approximately \$0.6 million and \$1.7 million in the three months ended March 31, 2010 and 2009, respectively.
+We recorded research and development expenses for activities relating to our smooth muscle contractility program of approximately \$1.5 million and \$4.3 million in the nine months ended September 30, 2010 and 2009, respectively.
 We anticipate that our expenditures relating to the research and development of compounds in our smooth muscle contractility program will increase significantly if and as we advance compounds from this program into and through development.